 Line regen solutions have many advantages.
 First, because the unit does not generate high levels of heat (99% efficient), it can be integrated into the drive cabinet.
-Second, the lack of heat generation allows its use in environments where there might be flammable material such as dust or wood.
+Second, the lack of heat generation allows its use in environments where there might be flammable material such as feathers, dust, or wood.
 The regen also boosts energy efficiency as it puts electricity back onto the AC line where it can be used by other equipment, considerably reducing the demand from the utility.
-The Bonitron Regen is available for single and 3-phase systems.